-When I told people I was going to Estonia, I was met with blank stares and comments like, ‘where is that?’ and ‘what do you see there?’
+When I told people I was going to Estonia, I was met with blank stares and comments like, ‘where is that?’ and ‘what do you do there?’

 Estonia is part of the Baltics which include Latvia and Lithuania and sits next to Russia.
 Estonia faces the Baltic Sea and is only a short two hour ferry ride from Finland.